graphicore/varla-varfo/explorations/calibrate/index.md

 tool could piggyback on that if a page uses calibration features.

 ![Browser permissions handling in address bar](./assets/browser-permissions-handling.png)

-TODO: add a call to action to collaborate on the calibration widget UX!

 ### Level 1